 - Praise: Praise your child for helping.
 Focus on efforts, “Wow!
 You worked so hard to make your bed!”
 Also point out the atmosphere you feel when things are clean, “I love when the room is all clean.
 I feel peaceful inside.
 Thank you for cleaning it up!”

 - Teach Your Child: Your child may have observed you sweep the floor or clean the bathroom, but that doesn’t mean she is an expert on it.
 Take the time to teach her how to do this.
 Demonstrate as you verbalize what you are doing.
 Have her practice and explain what she is doing.
 A tip I would give you is to have teaching sessions be one-on-one with your child.
 If I am teaching my child to cook, I find it easiest to do if I am one-on-one with that one child.
 We have times when we all cook at the same time together, but times I am teaching the skill, I keep it just me and the child.

-- Allow Practice: Have your child practice cleaning.
+- Allow Practice: Have your child practice cleaning and doing other skills.
+That means they need to do it.
 Balance praise for the effort done with pointing out where improvement can be made.

 - Allow Mistakes: Your child will not do as good of a job as you do when cleaning or cooking.
 Your child’s bed will be lumpy after he makes it.
+A recipe might get messed up.
+The laundry won’t be folded as well as you would like it.
 Allow for these mistakes–let your child’s best effort be enough.
 It is very deflating to have someone come behind you and fix your best efforts.